quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

-    * Wire size 6mm&sup2;, 10AWG, for 40A maximum charge current,
+    * Wire size 16mm&sup2;, 6AWG, for 40A maximum charge current, per [User Manual](http://www.epsolarpv.com/en/uploads/news/201710/1508813495487522.pdf),
     * Fuses &gt; 40A, e.g. 50A 5AG, quantity 2, between batteries,
         * protect a battery from another battery on cell fault,
     * Usable capacity at 10% DoD; 39 AH, 539 WH per day, 5 years, (not specified by retailer),
     * Battery life will be reduced by up to 50% due to temperature,
     * Emergency capacity 390 AH, 5382 WH, or 21 days with solar array down,
-    * Battery life will be reduced by up to 90% if emergency capacity is ever used,
+    * Battery life will be reduced by up to 90% if emergency capacity is ever used, or charge controller can disconnect loads before damage is done,
     * Meets requirements, but will have a short life due to temperature.

 * [EPSOLAR Tracer4215BN MPPT charge controller](http://www.epsolarpv.com/en/index.php/Product/pro_content/id/573/am_id/136) (epsolarpv.com)